Cnilton/Cnilton/README.md

 - I'm a Front-End Developer who is in love with Javascript and Typescript 💕
 - Began my journey as a Programmer back in 2016, with Android's native development (Java), and since then my love for coding has only grown.
-- Currently working as Mobile Tech Lead;
+- Currently working as a Mobile Tech Lead;

 ### 👨‍💻 Skills

-- Java (Android-Studio): 1-2 years
+- Java (Android-Studio): 2-3 years
-- React-Native: 6-7 years
+- React-Native: 7-8 years
-- ReactJS: 4 years
+- ReactJS: 5 years
 - NodeJS: 1-2 years
-- Git: 6-7 years
+- Git: 7-8 years
-- Jest 0-1 year
+- Jest 1-2 year

 ### 📫 How to reach me